 - Am I required to deposit my new publication?

-- What do I need to include with my deposit?
+- Do I need to deposit with my state or territory library?

-- When will my publication appear in the catalogue?
+- What happens after I deposit?
+When will my publication appear in the catalogue?

 - How will my publication be made available?